We’re here to help your business make a smooth transition to the new premium model designed to decrease your premiums and improve safety and support.

 - talk to icare workers insurance.

-Transitional arrangements – 30% cap to support employers
+transitional arrangements – 30% cap to support employers

-SIRA has put transitional arrangements in place for policy periods 2015/16 and 2016/17 and set a 30 per cent cap on increases to the premium percentage rate to ensure a smooth transition to the new premium model.
+SIRA has transitional arrangements in place for policy periods 2015/16 and 2016/17 and set a 30 per cent cap on increases to the premium percentage rate to ensure a smooth transition to the new premium model.
 All employers are eligible for the cap and your Workers Insurance agent has all the information to check if this is applicable to you.

-Your Workers Insurance agent will check to see if your premium requires capping and work with icare workers insurance on your behalf to make sure you don’t pay too much.
+For existing policies, your Workers Insurance agent will check to see if your premium requires capping and work with icare workers insurance on your behalf to make sure you don’t pay too much.

 SIRA has introduced this cap so employers can be supported during the transition to the new model that is geared towards improving safety and support for workers.

-Investing in building safer workplaces
+investing in building safer workplaces

-SIRA believes in partnering with employers to improve safety and reduce injury.
+icare believes in partnering with employers to improve safety and reduce injury.
 That’s why the Employer Safety Incentive (ESI), a percentage of the Average Performance Premium, has been expanded to medium and large employers.

 The purpose of the ESI is to help employers build safer workplaces.
 This incentive should be re-invested into improving safety and support systems so that it leads to more benefits in the future.

-Rewarding good performance
+rewarding good performance

-Incentives for swift return to work
+incentives for swift return to work

 The Return To Work Incentive (RTWI) is rewards employers who proactively help injured workers return to suitable work safely.
 It is applicable for claims after 30/6/15.